 I am an ecosystems ecologist/biogeochemist, with a main research focus on northern high latitude (and altitude) ecosystems and environmental change.
 I have worked in the Arctic since 1993, having previously research on air pollution effects on soils and ecosystems.
 I am passionate about ‘The North’, and attribute my love of cold, snowy and windswept places to my maternal heritage (from Sutherland, in the north of Scotland), going on expedition to North Iceland as an undergrad (back in 1983), reading Jack London novels, and possibly also to the lyrics of a Led Zeppelin song!

-More specifically; I graduated in 1984 with a BSc Combined Honours in Biology and Geography from the University of Exeter, and completed a PhD in 1988 at Lancaster University and the Institute of Terrestrial Ecology on the effects of air pollutants on forest soils.
+More specifically; I graduated in 1984 with a BSc Combined Honours (with Dean's Commendation) in Biology and Geography from the University of Exeter, and completed a PhD in 1988 at Lancaster University and the Institute of Terrestrial Ecology on the effects of air pollutants on forest soils.
 After a post-doctoral term at Lancaster University, continuing with air pollution research for the EU, my career path took me to the Arctic (in 1991), where I have continued to research ever since.
-My first academic position, however, was back at my Alma Mater, Exeter, as Lecturer in Ecology.
-Since then I have held appointments at Royal Holloway, University of London (Lecturer in Environmental Geography; 1996 – 1997), the University of Uppsala, Sweden (Associate Professor, then Docent, and finally Professor in Physical Geography; 1997 – 2004), and then back to the UK as Reader, then Professor of Ecosystems Ecology (2004-2009) at the University of Stirling, and Professor in Physical Geography (2012-2013), University of Sheffield, and Chair in Ecosystem Science at Heriot-Watt University, Edinburgh (2013-2017).
-I am now back in Stirling, as Professor of Ecosystem Science.
+My first academic position, however, was back at my Alma Mater, Exeter, as Lecturer in Ecology (1993-95).
+Since then I have held appointments at Royal Holloway, University of London (1996-97), the University of Uppsala, Sweden (1997 – 2004), the University of Stirling (2004-09), the University of Sheffield (2012-13), Heriot-Watt University, Edinburgh (2013-17), and now back here in Stirling, as Professor of Ecosystem Science.

 https://iasc.info/ The International Arctic Science Committee (IASC; https://iasc.info/) is a non-governmental, international scientific organization.
 The Founding Articles committed IASC to pursue a mission of encouraging and facilitating cooperation in all aspects of Arctic research, in all countries engaged in Arctic research and in all areas of the Arctic region.
 Overall, IASC promotes and supports leading-edge multi-disciplinary research in order to foster a greater scientific understanding of the Arctic region and its role in the Earth system.